Page 1: Biography

 Soldier, hymn writer, preacher

-This biography, written by Peter J. Lineham, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in September, 2015.
+This biography, written by Peter J. Lineham, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in September, 2015.

 James George Deck was born on 1 November 1807, in Bury St Edmunds, Suffolk, England, the son of Mary Welch and her husband, John Deck, who were members of the Church of England.
 James received a military training in Paris, and then purchased a commission in the 14th Madras Native Infantry of the East India Company, serving as lieutenant from 1824 to 1826.
 Returning to England, he experienced an evangelical conversion and, before his return to India in 1830, attended a private Church of England theological college.
 Probably on 22 April 1829, at Westbury, now part of Clifton, Somerset, James Deck married Alicia Feild, daughter of his tutor; they were to have nine children.